acamaras0/Delivery-Fee-Calculator/README.md

 For this assignment I used React with Typescript and I wrote the tests using the JavaScript testing framework called Jest.

 I have to admit that Typescript and Jest were totally new to me at the beginnig of this assignment, but I gave my best to learn how to use them on the go.
-It was a really good experience and I came to enjoy using Typescript and writing the tests.
+It was a really good experience, I came to enjoy using Typescript and writing the tests and I plan to continue using this new knowledge in my future projects.

 For the styling I used Bootstrap with a little bit of CSS and Framer Motion for the tiny animations.

 ## Usage

 In order to start this project, in the client directory run:

 - npm i
 - npm start